SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 ---
 layout: default
-title: Part 3 - Have fun learning to code HTML, CSS & JavaScript
+title:  Have fun learning to code HTML, CSS & JavaScript
 parent: Learn to code - getting started
 nav_order: 3
 ---

-# Part 3 - Have fun learning to code HTML, CSS & JavaScript
+# Have fun learning to code HTML, CSS & JavaScript

 In this section, you will need to sign-up to [CodePen](https://codepen.io/), an open source sandbox.
 I share links or pens that I have created in HTML, HTML & CSS and finally HTML, CSS & JavaScript.